zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2022-11-22-19-42-crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy.md

 ---
 layout: post
-title: "Is Crypto Conglomerate DCG In Trouble With Genesis On Verge Of Bankruptcy?"
+title: "DCG Founder Silbert Says &quot;We'll Come Out Of It Stronger&quot; Amid Crypto Crisis"
-audio: crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy-0
+audio: crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy-1
 category: crypto
-desc: "Massive fallout will ensue if Genesis fails, especially considering the firm's role as a nexus for institutional investment in crypto..."
+desc: "&quot;DCG will continue to be a leading builder of the industry and we are committed to our long-term mission of accelerating the development of a better financial system,&quot;"
-duration: 00:15:19
+duration: 00:17:27
-length: 919
+length: 1047
-datetime: Tue, 22 Nov 2022 17:35:00 +0000
+datetime: Tue, 22 Nov 2022 19:42:00 +0000
 tags: podcast
 guid: crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy-0
 order: 0
 ---
-Massive fallout will ensue if Genesis fails, especially considering the firm's role as a nexus for institutional investment in crypto...
+&quot;DCG will continue to be a leading builder of the industry and we are committed to our long-term mission of accelerating the development of a better financial system,&quot;

 Link: [https://www.zerohedge.com/crypto/crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy](https://www.zerohedge.com/crypto/crypto-conglomerate-dcg-trouble-genesis-verge-bankruptcy)